bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 The object definitions use base types that are defined as follows:

 {: hangIndent='12'}
+binary
+: A binary string (sequence of octets).

 boolean
 : A type representing a boolean value.